il-mich/NeverlangVSCode/README.md

 It is recommended to add `"editor.snippetSuggestions": "top"` to your global or local VS Code config in order to get snippet matches before completion suggestions.

-The "Non terminals" rule unfortunately has to be triggered manually: write the prefix symbol `<--` or a subset of it and (on Linux) press `ctrl + Space` to open the IntelliSense menu.
+The "Non terminal" and "Non terminals recursive" rules unfortunately have to be triggered manually: write the prefix symbol `<--` or a subset of it and (on Linux) press `ctrl + Space` to open the IntelliSense menu.

 ### Contributions